U.S. Geological Survey Home AASG Logo USGS HOME CONTACT USGS SEARCH USGS

 Brief description

-The Delaware Geological Survey (DGS) is leading a multi-state, multi-organization initiative aimed at establishing a regional understanding of the equivalencies of formation names across state lines in the Middle Atlantic Coastal Plain province (New Jersey-Delaware-Maryland-Virginia).
+The Delaware Geological Survey (DGS) has completed the first phase of a multi-state, multi- organization initiative aimed at establishing a regional understanding of the equivalencies of formation names across state lines in the Middle Atlantic Coastal Plain province (New Jersey- Delaware-Maryland-Virginia).
 This project, the Middle Atlantic Coastal Plain Stratigraphic Reconciliation Initiative or "MAtStrat", was developed as a cooperative effort of regional experts from state geological survey organizations, water resource agencies, universities, and the USGS.
-The DGS has established an informal Middle Atlantic Coastal Plain Stratigraphy Working Group and coordinated workshops to identify important questions of stratigraphic equivalency between the states and to develop plans to resolve those questions.
+The DGS established an informal Middle Atlantic Coastal Plain Stratigraphy Working Group and coordinated workshops to identify important questions of stratigraphic equivalency between the states and to develop plans to resolve those questions.
 The results of the project are expected to benefit surficial geological mapping efforts in the region as well as the management of groundwater resources.
-Mapping will be improved by resolution of longstanding issues of formation name equivalencies at state boundaries where surficial geological maps created by different agencies can appear to conflict.
-Understanding of the connectivity of aquifer systems beneath these states will be improved as we clarify the equivalency of geologic names for groundwater-bearing formations between the states.
-Products under development include correlation charts, regional cross sections, an extensive collaborative data store, documentation of methodologies, and a summary report.
+It is hoped that the results support geological mapping efforts in the region by serving as a resource for the resolution of longstanding issues of formation name equivalencies at state boundaries where surficial geological maps created by different agencies can appear to conflict.
+The results also provide improved clarity of the equivalency of geologic names for groundwater-bearing formations between the states, allowing a better understanding of the connectivity of aquifer systems beneath these states.
+The project objectives, methodologies, and summary of results are outlined in a final project report.
+Draft correlation charts and regional cross sections will be released in final format after review with the participating state geological surveys.
+An extensive collaborative data store is accessible to participating organizations and researchers and will be migrated in 2024 to a more permanent cloud storage space.

 Oregon stratigraphic compilation